In this guide, I will show you how to install a fresh copy of Proxmox VE 7 and then deploy a new Home Assistant OS virtual machine.

 - Choose a hostname and assign a static IP address

-Proxmox is now installed, continue to part 2 where we configure some basic settings and optimize Proxmox to ensure Home Assistant runs smoothly.
+Proxmox is now installed, continue to the next section where we configure some basic settings and optimize Proxmox to ensure Home Assistant runs smoothly.

 Part 2 – Configure and Optimize Proxmox